New Hampshire Retirement Guide

 Sales Tax: There is no sales tax.

 Homestead Exemption.
-In New Hampshire, the homestead exemption allows residents to protect up to $100,000 of the equity in their home.
+In New Hampshire, the homestead exemption for residents with very low incomes.

 Estate and/or Inheritance Taxes.
 There is no inheritance or estate tax.